-Business rates are charged on most non-domestic properties (including commercial), eg:
+Business rates are charged on most non-domestic properties, like:

 You’ll probably have to pay business rates if you use a building or part of a building for non-domestic purposes.